Bite-sized Next.js

 The latest router released after Next.js version 13

-Provides modern features such as streaming and server actions
+Provides the latest features such as streaming and server actions

-The App Router, newly introduced in Next.js version 13, was created to address the shortcomings of the Page Router.
+The App Router, newly introduced in Next.js version 13, was created to compensate for the shortcomings of the Page Router.

-Therefore, this course will quickly cover Page Router (5 hours) first, then dive into App Router (10 hours) in depth.
-Through this, you'll gain a deep understanding of what limitations Page Router had and how App Router overcomes these limitations.
+Therefore, this course will proceed in the order of quickly reviewing Page Router (5 hours) and then diving deep into App Router (10 hours).
+Through this, you will gain a deep understanding of the limitations of the existing Page Router and how App Router overcomes these limitations.

 Explore Next.js with intuitive animations